-Financial liabilities of the Scheme comprise trade and other payables and distributions payable.
-Trade and other payables and distributions payable have no contractual maturities but are typically settled within 30 days.
+Financial liabilities of the Scheme comprise distributions payable.
+Distributions payable has no contractual maturities but are typically settled within 30 days.

 (c) Market risk

 Market risk is the risk that the fair value of financial instruments will fluctuate due to changes in market variables such as interest rates, foreign exchange rates and equity prices.